Think your marketing technology (MarTech) stack is king? Pull yourself out of 2017.

 Using a drag-and-drop email building system, you can get campaigns established fast with the look and appeal of a high-tech, high-cost platform:

-The fact is, email still reigns supreme in 2018.
+The fact is, email still reigns supreme.

 Email is still one of the most influential information sources for B2B audiences.